ggill24/HorribleSubsTorrentDownloader-master/README.md

 I suggest tracking an anime from episode 2 onwards as horriblesubs sometimes creates multiple names for episode 1 ex: 1v1 1v2 which this program cant distinguish as of yet.

-To make changes to your anime list or to add a new anime simple edit the list.txt file located in: C:\HSTorrentDownloader or delete it and restart the program
+To make changes to your anime list or to add a new anime simply edit the list.txt file located in: C:\HSTorrentDownloader or delete it and restart the program

 Format is: title episode